francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/002-Creating_superpositions.rst

 Indeed, much like flipping a fair coin, the results are close to 50/50 (running on the real device will give less-than-ideal results, due to noise and errors).

 However, quantum randomness is much different.
-Lets see how.
+Let's see how.
 Run the experiment again, but this time with two :math:`H` gates in succession.
 If we consider the :math:`H` gate to be analog to a coin flip, here we would be flipping it twice.
 When you flip a coin twice in a row, you would still expect a 50/50